 Write it down

 You started with this one but I want you to take it a step further.
 Take what you wrote down and create a special document where your goals and whys are written out so you can look at them daily.
-Post them throughout your house, in your car, at your desk, on your phone, in your planner, anywhere and everywhere.
+Post them throughout your house, in your car, at your desk, on your phone, in your planner, anywhere, and everywhere.
 This way you can see these goals everywhere you go.
-If you start to get bored or stop noticing these goals around your house create them again on different colored paper or change up the font, put them in new places so it is always in the forefront.
+If you start to get bored or stop noticing these goals around your house create them again on different colored paper or change up the font, and put them in new places so it is always in the forefront.